Introduction

 -showBuildSettingsForIndex \

-...A simplified response looks like this:
+doSomething(model: .init(value: "1"))a simplified expression-type request looks like this:

 3. Rewriting with SwiftSyntax